 From 2005 through 2014 I completed 12 half marathons and 9 full marathons, including the 2008 and 2009 Maratona Di Roma in Rome Italy, and the 2009, 2010 and 2011 Boston marathons, using a combination of short racewalking intervals mixed with regular fitness walking to cover the distance.

-As of late 2011, my air trapping and dyspnea have become such a problem that I am no longer able to do the real long walks.
-I haven’t given up walking altogether though, despite my worsening lung function I still walk at least 1-3 miles everyday, and who know’s, maybe someday I’ll attempt another marathon.
+As of 2020, my dyspnea have become such a problem that the likelihood of doing another full marathon is slim.
+I haven’t given up walking altogether though, despite my worsening lung function I still walk at least 1-3 miles everyday, and occasionally will do shorter races for fun.